Ben Lawson (basketball): National team career

 In 2013, Lawson and Basketball England played in Latvia for the 2013 FIBA Europe Under-18 Championship.
 In a valuable and experience-gaining tournament, Lawson and the team finished 9th out of 16th.
 In a historic overtime game Vs Spain, England were victors 75-66.

 The 2014 FIBA Europe Under-20 Championship was hosted by Crete, Greece.
 After a promising group stage with Great Britain placing 2nd, Lawson sustained a back injury leaving him out of action until the last two remaining games of the tournament.
 Great Britain finished 11th out of 20.

 Italy was the location for the 2015 FIBA Europe Under-20 Championship.
 The team finished 15th in the tournament; Lawson had a standout game of 11 points and 9 rebounds against Germany.

 Personal life

 Having been a rugby player from a young age, Lawson realised his body type had become less suited to rugby, and switched to basketball at the age of 15.
 He transferred over to Oaklands College from Hitchin Boys School at the age of 16 and spent 2011 - 2013 developing his game with the basketball academy and competing in the EABL (Elite Academy Basketball League).
 In the two years with Oaklands, he went from school to county, to regional, and then was invited to join the national team squads at U18 and U20.
+Lawson married former University of Utah and University of Hawaii Basketball player Rachael Morris in 2024.
+They have one daughter.